Yasalm/insurance_ai_engine/README.md

 - **OCR Annotations**: Structured OCR data with bounding boxes and text
 - **Labels**: Document type classification (Invoice, Receipt, Barcode, etc.).
 Note: Only invoice samples were used in the current evaluation

-The dataset includes documents with **tables and structured layouts**, which is why models capable of layout extraction are preferred.
-However, the current evaluation focuses on **text-based metrics** rather than layout preservation.
+The dataset includes documents with tables and structured layouts, which is why models capable of layout extraction are preferred.
+However, the current evaluation focuses on text-based metrics rather than layout preservation.

-### Why Text Cleaning is Necessary

-The OCR models evaluated in this repository are **designed to output structured formats** (HTML tables, markdown) as a feature, not a limitation.
-This layout extraction capability is valuable for preserving document structure and is beneficial for production use cases.

-However, for evaluation purposes, we remove this markup because:

-- **Text-based metrics** (CER, WER, BLEU, ROUGE, METEOR) are designed to compare plain text content
-- **Evaluating with HTML/markdown** would artificially degrade metric scores, as the ground truth doesn't contain markup
-- **Fair comparison** requires comparing text content only, not formatting differences

-The cleaning process:
-1. **Normalizes formatting** for fair comparison with ground truth
-2. **Removes markup** that doesn't exist in the reference text

-This allows us to assess the model's **text extraction accuracy** separately from its **layout preservation capabilities**, both of which are important but measured differently.

 ### Cleaning Process